Placida barackobamai McCarthy, Krug & Valdes, 2017

-rhinophores have sharply bounded, dorsal white stripes extending their full length (in contrast to the similar-appearing Placida kevinleei in which the rhinophores have diffuse white stripes confined to the base).
+rhinophores have sharply bounded, dorsal white stripes extending their full length (in contrast to the similar-appearing Placida kevinleei in which the rhinophores have diffuse white stripes confined to their bases).
 The width of the stripe is variable.
-(Note 1) is a rare species found in moderately exposed to exposed rocky habitats at depths of about 1 m (3 ft).
+(Note 1) is a rare species found in moderately exposed to exposed rocky habitats at depths of 1-6 m (3-20 ft).
 It shows a diurnal activity pattern when held and secretes a very strong mucous "drag-line" when dislodged.
 It may also release opaque, defensive mucus when disturbed in a manner similar to some other sacoglossans.
 (Note 2)